shawnohare/hugo-tufte/README.md

 # Tufte Hugo Theme

 Hugo-Tufte is a minimalist blog-like theme for the [static site generator Hugo](https://gohugo.io) that attempts to be a faithful implementation of the [Tufte-css](https://github.com/edwardtufte/tufte-css) project.
 It supports mathematical typesetting via [MathJax](https://www.mathjax.org).
 By utilizing copious partial templates the theme is largely customizable.

+## State of Project

+This theme is largely unmaintained.
+If there is a particular fork that should be considered the primary project please submit a PR updating the README, thanks!

 ## Math